 Where Did All the Animals Go? is an international art and environmental education project, with drawing, one of the oldest forms of communication, at its core.
-The project gives children, communities and wildlife a voice.
+The project give children, communities and wildlife a voice.

 Education is a key component in reversing the biodiversity crisis.
-Founded by Artist, Jane Lee McCracken to share her passions for drawing in Biro (ballpoint pen) and wildlife, and in partnership with international wildlife charity Born Free and a dynamic group of North East teachers and Outreach partners who form the Guyana, California, Kenya and Malaysia Outreach Program Teams, this grassroots project provides, through art, environmental education to communities in the UK and internationally.
-Jane will be curating and organising Where Did All the Animals Go?
-2021 exhibition and Endangered Species Conference at Great North Museum: Hancock, Newcastle-upon-Tyne working with the museum's education team.
-Alongside these events, education resources, outreach programmes and workshops are underway to give more children and communities the opportunity to learn about and draw vulnerable species, using Jane's medium of choice, the humble Biro, nurturing compassion and collective responsibility for wildlife.
-The project includes the following key messages:
+Founded in 2019 by Artist, Jane Lee McCracken to share her passions for drawing in Biro (ballpoint pen) and wildlife, and in partnership with international wildlife charity Born Free and a dynamic group of North East teachers and Outreach partners who form the Guyana, California, Kenya and Malaysia Outreach Program Teams, this grassroots project provides, through art, environmental education to children and communities in the UK and internationally.
+Using Jane's medium of choice, the humble Biro, the project gives the opportunity to learn about and draw vulnerable species, nurturing compassion and collective responsibility for wildlife and includes the following key messages:

 - A call for wider awareness and compassion for wildlife affected by human destruction, and the subsequent impact of wildlife depletion on humanity if we don’t act now.

 - Jane invites us to explore the facts as to why and how species are threatened.

 - Simple key actions are explored to make positive changes for wildlife, both locally and globally

 - Wildlife is something we all share; wildlife has the power to unite us through the need for its conservation.

 - This project provides an opportunity to form connections with vulnerable species

 - Think of the animal you drew and how the world is a better place for its existence